Lasso and probabilistic inequalities for multivariate point processes: Introduction

-The Lasso, proposed by \cite{Tib}, is a well established method that achieves sparsity of an estimated parameter vector via $\ell_1$-penalization.
+The Lasso, proposed in \cite{Tib}, is a well-established method that achieves sparsity of an estimated parameter vector via $\ell_1$-penalization.
 In this paper, we focus on using Lasso to select and estimate coefficients in the basis expansion of intensity processes for multivariate point processes.

-Recent examples of applications of multivariate point processes include the modeling of multivariate neuron spike data, \cite{Pillow:2008}, \cite{Masud:2011}, stochastic kinetic modeling, \cite{Bowsher:2010}, and the modeling of the distribution of ChIP-seq data along the genome \cite{CSWH}.
-In the previous examples the intensity of a future occurrence of a point depends on the history of all or some of the coordinates of the point processes, and it is of particular interest to estimate this dependence.
+Recent examples of applications of multivariate point processes include the modeling of multivariate neuron spike data \cite{Masud:2011,Pillow:2008}, stochastic kinetic modeling \cite{Bowsher:2010} and the modeling of the distribution of ChIP-seq data along the genome \cite{CSWH}.
+In the previous examples, the intensity of a future occurrence of a point depends on the history of all or some of the coordinates of the point processes, and it is of particular interest to estimate this dependence.
 This can be achieved using a parametric family of models, as in several of the papers above.
-Our aim is to provide a non-parametric method based on the Lasso.
+Our aim is to provide a nonparametric method based on the Lasso.